emhedlin/laclaronge_avian/README.md

 ```

-As for the source code, you'll see that the 00_template.R script outlines some of my preferred rationale for organize code.
+As for the source code, you'll see that the 00_template.R script outlines my preferred methods for organizing code.
 Instead of building one behemoth script that does all of the work for the project, I like to build separate scripts that perform specific tasks.
 Each script is numbered, because in most cases, the scripts do have a sequential nature.
 So for example, a common sequence of running code is:

 ```
 ├── src